 The information below will explain remortgages and secured loans in greater detail.
 This will allow you to assess which option may be more suitable for yourself.

 Our expert mortgage advisors are also available to answer any questions if you’re still unsure.
 You can call us on 0800 195 0490 or make an online enquiry.

 What is a secured loan?

-A secured loan is where a lender will place a legally binding charge on an asset in return for a loan.
+A secured loan is where a lender will place a legally binding charge on an asset as security for a loan.
 The lender uses your asset as a security measure in the event that the loan is not repaid.
 A secured loan is secured with what’s known as a second charge.
 The first charge will usually be secured by your mortgage lender.

 Some lenders will allow multiple charges to be added in addition to their own.
 If your current lender agrees to provide you with a secured loan, they wouldn’t place a second charge on your asset.
 A secured loan from your existing lender would be known as a ‘further advance’.

 There are a lot of risks involved for additional lenders willing to offer second charge secured loans.
 This is because your original lender will get the first refusal of any equity in the property.
 Any lenders that remain will only get a share of remaining funds.
 There’s a chance that there won’t be any funds remaining and in cases where this happens, lenders won’t receive any funds back at all.

 When should I consider a secured loan?